Meet your Guide

 What It’s Like to Work With Me

 Guided Self-Mentorship isn’t about me giving you all the answers.
-I trust that you already have them.
+It’s about giving you the skills and developing the trust to find them.
 My job isn’t to push you, force accountability, or tell you what to do—it’s to help you uncover what’s right for you.
 Not based on someone else’s version of success, but based on what actually feels fulfilling to you.

-I ride the line between warm, empathetic, and non-judgmental and honest, direct, and a little bit challenging.
+I ride the line between warm, empathetic, and non-judgmental while also being honest, direct, and a little bit challenging.
 A past client once put it this way:

 "You don’t let me get away with anything, but somehow manage to be perplexingly kind."